Binding Contracts: Everything You Need to Know

 What are Binding Contracts?

 Binding contracts have the same elements of a contract, but they require legal purpose and capacity.
 The courts can render judgments in the event one party tries to breach his responsibility as set forth in the details of the contract.
-There has to be offer and acceptance and certain terms and consideration.
+There has to be offer and acceptance and certain terms and considerations.
 If those elements are lacking, or legal purpose and capacity are missing, the contract may not be binding.

 When a Promise Becomes a Binding Contract

 Essentially, if one party relies on the statement or promise made by another and suffers financial harm, the court will treat the statement as though it was a valid completed contract.
-The court isn't required to look for agreement or consideration when looking at whether to enforce a promise, but it can prove difficult to show a statement of promise was made without it.
+The court isn't required to look for agreement or consideration when looking at whether to enforce a promise, but it can prove difficult to show a statement of the promise was made without it.
 In the event the promisee did something that the promisor couldn't have foreseen, the courts won't hold the promisor accountable.

 Be cautious of what you say during business meetings or interviews, as some statements may be construed as an offer.
 One example would be telling your business partner that you can sell your product for $10 each upon learning a competitor sells the same item for $15.
 If your partner relied on that statement and scheduled sales meetings only to discover there is no way you could sell them that cheap, it could cause legal trouble.

-The biggest takeaway with binding contracts is to be cautious of what you promise to employees, business partners, or anyone else, because an innocent statement can result in a legal obligation.
+The biggest takeaway with binding contracts is to be cautious of what you promise to employees, business partners, or anyone else because an innocent statement can result in a legal obligation.

 Basic Contract Elements